Belemnitida: Research history

 The first mention of belemnites in writing comes from the Greek philosopher Theophrastus, who lived in the 4th and 3rd century BCE, in his book De Animalibus Quæ Dicuntur Invidere who described it as lyngurium, lynx urine which had been buried and solidified.
-Pliny the Elder, in the first century CE, did not believe in lyngurium, and called the gemstone a belemnite for the first time—though not recognizing it as a fossil.
+Pliny the Elder, in the first century CE, did not believe in lyngurium and called the gemstone a belemnite for the first time—though not recognizing it as a fossil.
 The name is from Ancient Greek βέλεμνον bélemnon meaning dart for the guard's shape.
 Subsequent authors either considered it to be lyngurium or amber.
 The first mention of a belemnite representing a fossil was made in 1546 by German mineralogist Georgius Agricola, and subsequent authors gave several hypotheses to its nature in life, including them being shellfish, sea urchin spines, sea cucumbers, coral polyps, or some internal shell.

 In 1823, English naturalist John Samuel Miller classified belemnites as cephalopods, comparing the newly discovered phragmocone remains to that of a nautilus, and concluding a resemblance to Sepia cuttlefish.
 He also erected the genus Belemnites with 11 species.
 This classification was confirmed when the first impressions of belemnite soft body anatomy were described by English paleontologist Richard Owen in 1844.
 In 1895, German paleontologist Karl Alfred Ritter von Zittel organized the clade Belemnoidea and included the families Belemnitidae, Asteroconites, and Xiphoteuthis.

 The guard—also known as the rostrum, scabbard, gaine, and sheath—is the part of the animal most likely to be fossilized.
 Guards are difficult to distinguish at the species level, and, consequently, synonyms are common and inflate the group's apparent diversity.
 Preserved hooks can be used to distinguish belemnite species as each species has unique hook shapes.
 However, scolecodont segmented worm fossils have been mistaken for belemnite hooks and vice versa.
-Preserved fossil guards are used to measure the ancient isotopic signature of the waters the individual inhabited in life, which gives information on the climate, habitat, and the carbon cycle.
+Preserved fossil guards are used to measure the ancient isotopic signature of the waters the individual inhabited in life, which gives information on the climate, habitat, and carbon cycle.